top of page

 Strengthening: Building strength in the muscles surrounding the ankle aids in providing support and stability to the joint.
 These exercises can be customized to your unique circumstances and will be crucial in preventing recurring sprains.

 Balance and Proprioception Training: This element of rehabilitation is essential to retrain the body's sense of position and movement (proprioception), which can be disrupted after an ankle sprain.
-Balance exercises help to restore this awareness, thereby reducing the risk of future injuries.
+Balance exercises help restore this awareness, reducing the risk of future injuries.

 While the following exercises are potential components of a rehabilitation program, it's important to note that the exact regimen will be specifically tailored to each individual and the severity of their injury.